Ferreira9006/Ferreira9006/README.md

 ## Hi, I'm Gabriel 👋

 I've been in love with programming since 2016, and every day I aim to learn something new and improve my skills.
-I'm passionate about solving problems through code and turning ideas into real, functional solutions.
+I'm passionate about solving problems through code and turning ideas into real, functional solutions.<br>
-When I'm not in front of a computer, you'll find me spending time with my family, exploring new places, or learning something completely different — just for the fun of it.
+When I'm not in front of a computer, you'll find me spending time with my family, exploring new places, or learning something completely different — just for the fun of it.<br>
 Right now, I'm pursuing a Bachelor's Degree in Computer Engineering to solidify my knowledge and dive deeper into the world of technology.
 I'm always open to new challenges and opportunities to grow.